nagoorameer/vanilla-1/README.md

 > If your JAVA_HOME is set to anything other than JDK 11, you would need to update the path.
 Else your project
 > will not run.
 Also, do remember to set the correct JDK settings in your IDE.

-## Getting Started
+## To Run

-For easiest way to getting started, extract this project and open it from IntelliJ.
+For easiest way to getting started, extract this project and open it from Eclipse.
-> Then Do a dry run on test in : test -> java -> TestSandbox class and see if your setup is correct.
+> Then run test in : test -> java -> TestSamsungTV class .

-Tip: Do remember to update this readme file for anything else that you think needs updating here!

 ## Success